Śrem: History

 Śrem was bombed by Germany on 1 September 1939, the first day of the invasion of Poland, which began World War II.
 During the German occupation, the Polish population was subjected to mass arrests, imprisonment, executions, expulsions, and deportations to Nazi concentration camps.
 In September 1939, the Einsatzgruppe VI carried out mass arrests of Poles, many of whom were immediately murdered.
 The Einsatzgruppe VI carried out public executions of Poles from Śrem and nearby villages on 20 September and 20 October 1939, killing 20 and 19 people respectively, including former Polish insurgents of 1918–1919, local administration and court officials, merchants, and landowners.
 The Polish resistance movement was quickly organized in the town, incl. the Dla Ciebie Polsko ("For You, Poland") organization founded by a local teacher in October 1939, and later also the Home Army.
 12 Poles arrested in Śrem were executed in the nearby village of Zbrudzewo on 8 November 1939.
 Further mass arrests of 45 Poles, mostly teachers, were carried out in May 1940, and most were then deported to the Mauthausen and Dachau concentration camps, and murdered there.
 In 1939 and 1940, the Germans expelled hundreds of Poles, who were deported to the General Government in the more-eastern part of German-occupied Poland, and their houses were then handed over to German colonists as part of the Lebensraum policy.
 After the end of German occupation, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

 From 1975 to 1998 it was administratively part of the Poznań Voivodeship.
 In August 1980, employees of local factories joined the nationwide anti-communist strikes, which led to the foundation of the Solidarity organization, which played a central role in the end of communist rule in Poland.

 Economy

 At present, the town has a population of about 30,000, with a fast-developing economy.
 It is the seat of many firms with private and foreign capital, which have invested in metallurgy, furniture production, transport, window and door production, textiles and food processing.
 The Śrem Iron Foundry is the biggest plant in Śrem and Śrem County.
 Business activity in the area is supported by such institutions as the Craftsmen's Guild, the Śrem Centre for Support of Small Business, and the County Branch of the Wielkopolska Chamber of Industry and Commerce.

+Transport

+Śrem is a major road junction where voivodeship roads 434, 432 and 310 converge and in some places bypass the town.

+The nearest railway station is in Czempiń.